 Ingesting CBD allows it to be metabolized by the liver before crossing the blood-brain barrier, whereas inhaling it sends it straight to the brain.
 This is why edibles have a slow onset and last longer, whereas smoking cannabis brings about an immediate but short-lived rush.
 This is also why ingesting cannabis offers more health benefits; the cannabinoids interact with the body on a more intimate level when they are allowed to follow the regular digestive process, and the nutrients remain intact rather than getting burnt to a crisp.

-Inhaling Cannabis is Short Lived
+Inhaling Cannabis is Short Lived but Potent

 Inhalation is by far the most common method of taking cannabis, but ingesting CBD offers a much more reliable way to get the most out of the plant’s healing potential.
 Oxidation aside, smoking cannabis has its own benefits — such as improved lung function, increased creativity, and relief from insomnia — but in order to unlock the disease-reversing potential and long-term physical benefits — such as protection from and reversal of cancers, epilepsy, anxiety, and other conditions — make sure to include CBD oils, tinctures, or edibles in your daily routine.